-- "Share capital" represents the nominal value of equity shares. - "Share premium" represents the excess over nominal value of the fair value of consideration received for equity shares, net of expenses of the share issue. - "Profit and loss reserve" represents retained profits.
+- "Share premium" represents the excess over nominal value of the fair value of consideration received for equity shares, net of expenses of the share issue. - "Profit and loss reserve" represents retained profits.

 2 Segment analysis

 All revenue and operating profit is derived from the main activity of the Group.